webgme/webgme/docs/interpreters/creating_the_interpreter.rst

 For an overview of how the python bindings is connected, `go to the webgme-bindings repository <https://github.com/webgme/bindings>`_.

-**The very basics**
+The Python API is generated in :code:`snake_case` rather than :code:`camelCase` and is completely synchronous so there's no need to deal with callbacks or promises.
+When following this tutorial keep this in mind and more importantly use the ``load*`` equivalents to ``get*path``, e.g. ``loadChildren``-vs-``getChildrenPaths`` and ``loadPointer``-vs-``getPointerPath``.

+**First cut on Plugin**

 The video below shows how to generate the new plugin and modify it so we have a map of all the nodes in the subtree of the ``activeNode``.
 The ``activeNode`` is the invocation point of a plugin and in the next sub-section we will register our plugin so it's invokable at ``Circuits``.
-(With the node map it is possible to retrieve nodes without any asynchronous function call - this makes the writing, and especially demonstration of the code easier.
-The asynchronous API functions in webgme do use promises which makes this a bit easier to deal with.)
+(With the node map it is possible to retrieve nodes without any asynchronous function calls.
+The asynchronous API functions in webgme do return promises which typically makes the asynchronous functions a bit easier to deal with.)

 `Click here to open the video in a browser. <https://www.youtube.com/embed/agHG2DkM35k>`_.